node-modules/agentkeepalive/README.md

   * `keepAliveMsecs` {Number} When using the keepAlive option, specifies the initial delay for TCP Keep-Alive packets.
 Ignored when the keepAlive option is false or undefined.
 Defaults to 1000.
     Default = `1000`.
 Only relevant if `keepAlive` is set to `true`.
-  * `freeSocketKeepAliveTimeout`: {Number} Sets the free socket to timeout after `freeSocketKeepAliveTimeout` milliseconds of inactivity on the free socket.
+  * `freeSocketTimeout`: {Number} Sets the free socket to timeout after `freeSocketTimeout` milliseconds of inactivity on the free socket.
     Default is `15000`.
     Only relevant if `keepAlive` is set to `true`.
   * `timeout`: {Number} Sets the working socket to timeout after `timeout` milliseconds of inactivity on the working socket.
-    Default is `freeSocketKeepAliveTimeout * 2`.
+    Default is `freeSocketTimeout * 2`.
   * `maxSockets` {Number} Maximum number of sockets to allow per host.
 Default = `Infinity`.
   * `maxFreeSockets` {Number} Maximum number of sockets (per host) to leave open